 Patients are required to include:

-The New Jersey medical marijuana card is an identification card issued by the NJODH to a qualifying patient, personal caregiver, or dispensary agent.
-It verifies that the patient has received written certification from a physician that they might benefit from the medicinal use of marijuana.
+The medical marijuana card from New Jersey is an identification card given by the MMP from the NJ to a qualifying patient, private caregiver or dispensary.
+It verifies that a physician has certified the patient in writing that they could profit from marijuana medicinal use.

-A medical marijuana card allows New Jersey patients to purchase legal marijuana from state-licensed ATCs and protects medical marijuana patients from being criminally charged for possession under the state’s cannabis laws.
+A medical marijuana card enables patients in New Jersey to buy legal marijuana from state-licensed ATCs and prevents patients with medical marijuana from being criminally charged for possession under state cannabis laws.

 Patients will also qualify if they are resistant to conventional therapy for: